 - JDBC Driver API – Supports the connection between JDBC Manager and the Driver.

-JDBC in Java uses a driver manager and a database-specific driver to connect to a database.
+JDBC Architecture in Java Programming uses a driver manager and a database-specific driver to connect to a database.
 The JDBC driver manager makes sure that the correct driver is being used to access the databases.
 It is also capable of handling multiple drivers connected to multiple databases simultaneously.

-Types of JDBC Drivers
+Types of JDBC Drivers in Java Programming

 - JDBC – ODBC Bridge Driver